EricssonBroadcastServices/chromecast-demo-receiver/tutorials/chromecast.md

 - Use the 'activeTrackIds' property to display on the Sender which track is currently active on the Receiver.
 - If only one audiotrack is available, no audiotracks are broadcasted.
 - If no subtitle is currently active and only one audiotrack is available, the activeTrackIds array will be empty.
 - Always use the latest received message in order to display the correct information to the user.
-This is important because, in the case where multiple senders are connencted, they could modify the tracks at the same time.
+This is important because, in the case where multiple senders are connected, they could modify the tracks at the same time.